iagox86/dnscat2/doc/protocol.md

 Any periods in the domain name must be ignored.
 Therefore, "41.4141", "414.141", and "414141" are exactly equivalent.

+Additionally, the protocol is not case sensitive, so "5b" and "5B" are also equivalent.

 ## Send / receive